jpaulm/drawfbp/README.md

 **DrawFBP properties** are held in a file called <code>DrawFBPProperties.xml</code> in the user's home directory.
 If this does not exist, it will be created the first time the user runs DrawFBP - it is automatically updated as the user uses various DrawFBP facilities.

-JavaHelp facility
----

-DrawFBP has a help facility which uses the powerful JavaHelp facility.
-The first time you click on Help/Launch Help, you will be prompted to locate the `javahelp.jar` file.
-This is the standard JavaHelp jar file, and can be obtained from Maven Central, by doing a search for artifact `javahelp`, or from http://www.jpaulmorrison.com/graphicsstuff/DrawFBP-Help.jar , which has the same contents.

-From then on, DrawFBP will remember the location of your DrawFBP-Help.jar file in your `DrawFBPProperties.xml` file.

 XML Schema for `.drw` files
 ---